2011 NCAA National Collegiate women's ice hockey tournament

 The 2011 NCAA National Collegiate Women's Ice Hockey Tournament involved eight schools in single-elimination play that determined the national champion of women's NCAA Division I college ice hockey.
 The Frozen Four was hosted by Mercyhurst College at Erie Insurance Arena in Erie, Pennsylvania.

+Qualifying teams

+The winners of the ECAC, WCHA, and Hockey East tournaments all received automatic berths to the NCAA tournament.
+The other five teams were selected at-large.
+The top four teams were then seeded and received home ice for the quarterfinals.